rehabayman/countries-languages-laravel-seeders/README.md

 Countries and Languages Laravel Seeders
 =======================================

-#### This repo provides laravel migrations, seeders, models and JSON data for Country (with phone codes) and Languages names in both English and Arabic with their codes
+#### This repo provides laravel migrations, seeders, models and JSON data for Countries (with phone codes) and Languages names in both English and Arabic with their codes

 ### About